 The department offers a well-attended series of lectures in the History Society for students who want to engage with the subject at a deeper level.
-Recent speakers include: Michael Lynch, Peter Frankopan, Catherine Holmes, Lars Laamann, Michael Broers, Gordon Barrett, Richard Rampton QC, Neil Sanghvi, Nicholas Kinloch, Jeremy Black, Steven Gunn and many more.
-They have covered topics from Holocaust denial, towards a global Middle Ages, Napoleon, Henry VII and Henry VIII, The Opium Wars, the rise of the Nazis, the American Revolutionary Wars, Siege Warfare and more.
+Recent speakers include: Michael Lynch, Peter Frankopan, Catherine Holmes, Lars Laamann, Michael Broers, Gordon Barrett, Richard Rampton KC, Dr Helen Carr, Neil Sanghvi, Nicholas Kinloch, Jeremy Black, Steven Gunn and many more.

+They have covered topics from Holocaust denial, towards a global Middle Ages, Napoleon, Henry VII and Henry VIII, The Opium Wars, The Cultural Revolution in China, the rise of the Nazis, the American Revolutionary Wars, Siege Warfare and more.